theboss1485/professional-README-generator/README.md

 A. My Github username is fff The link to my GitHub profile is [https://github.com/fff](https://github.com/fff)

 Q. How should I reach you with additional questions?
-A. My email address is fff@gmail.
+A. My email address is ff@gmail.
 Email me there and I will respond to you at my earliest convenience.You can also reach out to me on FaceBook or LinkedIn.